Forts in India: Construction and style

-In medieval India, several reports exist of the practice of burying humans either dead or alive in the foundations of fort walls, to ensure their stability, being widely followed.
-It was believed that the ghosts of those sacrificed as such would keep evil spirits away.
-During the building of the Sri Qila, Delhi Alauddin Khalji is reported to have buried 8,000 skulls of Mughals killed by him into the foundation.
-During the building of Purandar Fort one its bastions gave way several times.
-The king of Berar then ordered his minister, Esaji Naik Chive to bury a first-born son and his wife into the foundation of the bastion.
-This was promptly done and after a further offering of gold and bricks.
-When the bastion was finished Esaji Naik was given possession of the fort and the father of the sacrificed boy was rewarded with two villages.
-Along with the fortification, emphasis was also given for construction of rock cut water cistern, ponds, wells and lakes.
-To avoid evaporation of water, the water bodies were covered.
-At times rooms were built close to water bodies to keep the temperature low.
+The gates of Indian forts were highly decorated.
+Two distinct styles are seen: the Hindu style, with a lintel, and the Mughal style, with an arch.
+Gates in Indian forts were often high and wide to allow elephants to pass.
+They often had rows of sharp, stout iron spikes, used to dissuade an attacking army from using elephants to break down the gates.
+One such spiked gate can be seen on the Shaniwarwada fort in Pune.
+The main gate to the forts usually faced north, in order to avoid its deterioration by the rains, winds and the sun.

+The walls of the forts often appeared higher from the outside than the inside, as the forts made use of natural rock formations on hills.
+This not only gave an illusion of greater height, but also lead to the lower walls of the fort to be entirely made up of natural rock or earthworks, providing an almost perfect defense against the use of a battering ram or war elephants to tear down the walls.

-Many Indian fortifications have parapets with peculiarly shaped merlons and complicated systems of loopholes, which differ substantially from similar structures in other countries.
-Typical Indian merlons were semicircular and pointed at the top, although they were sometimes fake: the parapet may be solid and the merlons shown in relief on the outside (as at Chittorgarh).
+Many Indian fortifications have parapets and crenellations with peculiarly shaped merlons and complicated systems of loopholes, which differ substantially from similar structures in other countries.
+Typical Indian merlons were semicircular and pointed at the top, although they were sometimes fake: the parapet may be solid and the merlons shown in relief on the outside, as at Chittorgarh.
 What was unique is the arrangement and direction of loopholes.
 Loopholes were made both in the merlons themselves, and under the crenels.
 They could either look forward (to command distant approaches) or downward (to command the foot of the wall).
-Sometimes a merlon was pierced with two or three loopholes, but more often, one loophole was divided into two or three slits by horizontal or vertical partitions.
-The shape of loopholes, as well as the shape of merlons, need not have been the same everywhere in the castle, as shown by Kumbhalgarh.
+Sometimes, a merlon was pierced with two or three loopholes, but more often, one loophole was divided into two or three slits by horizontal or vertical partitions.
+The shape of loopholes, as well as the shape of merlons, were not necessarily the same throughout a castle, as shown by Kumbhalgarh.